 Success is not delivering a feature, it is learning how to solve the customer’s problem (Eric Ries, Author of the ‘Lean Startup’)

 Not all customers will give you feedback.
 You can increase their chances of providing it by removing potential obstacles that may prevent them from giving feedback.
 Utilizing familiar channels like text messaging extends your reach and can increase the amount of feedback you receive.
 Moreover allows the business to take immediate action.
-Messaging tools must be convenient and in real time.
+Messaging tools must be convenient, on location and at the point of experience.
 Customer texts as part of a messaging platform will be useful to any type of business and ideal for customer surveys.

 So the answer is clear – YES.
 For happier customers a business MUST use SMS as one of the input options for feedback.